glideapps/sql-string-builder/README.md

 -   **SQL Injection Prevention:** This package is designed to help prevent SQL injection vulnerabilities by promoting the use of parameterized queries.
 Always use parameterized values (using `${expression}` within the `sql` template literal) for any data that originates from user input or untrusted sources.
 -   **`UnsafeQueryLiteral` and `appendRawString`:** These features should be used with extreme caution and only when absolutely necessary for static, trusted parts of the SQL query.
 Improper use can reintroduce SQL injection risks.
 Thoroughly review and understand the security implications before using them.

-By using the `sql-query-builder` package correctly, you can build robust, readable, and secure SQL queries in your applications.
+By using the `sql-string-builder` package correctly, you can build robust, readable, and secure SQL queries in your applications.

 ## License